 One of the most significant findings of the last two decades is a greater understanding of the social nature of brains.
 Advances in our understanding of social neurobiology, show that our interactions with others shape our brain’s neural pathways including those that are genetically programmed.
 Recent studies show that the brain responds to nonverbal messages and emotional cue throughout life.

 In his book, The Developing Mind, social neurobiologist Daniel Siegel uses the phrase the “feeling of being felt” to describe relationships that shape the mental circuits responsible for memory, emotion, and self-awareness.
 Brain altering communication is triggered by deeply felt emotions that register in facial expressions, eye contact, touch posture, movements, pace and timing, intensity and tone of voice.”

 What You Value

-If we place value on a growing body of neuroscience that demonstrates the impact and power of neural interdependency, the question becomes one of choice in deciding how to relate to others.
+If we value the growing body of neuroscience that demonstrates the impact and power of neural interdependency, the question becomes one of choice in deciding how to relate to others.
 Developing greater mindful awareness of our communication habits is one level of proficiency in relationship building.
 But it takes a deeper understanding of our motives in relating to others, especially in work relationships, to build mindfulness that can become our default state.